robines-wins/ML-project-2-Tweet-Sentiment-Analysis/README.md

 Also using a bash terminal inside the folder ```cnn-text-classification-tf``` call ```python train.py```.
 To ease up the set up of parameters we used Flags.
 Those can be listed using ```python train.py --help```

 #### Eval
-Now that the network has been trained it can predict on some new set using ```python eval.py --eval_train --checkpoint_dir="<path to run>"``` (where ```<path-to-run>``` should reflect the path to dir where the trained model has been checkpointed, it will then choose the latest run as trained model).
+Now that the network has been trained it can predict on some new set using ```python eval.py --eval_train --checkpoint_dir="<path to run>"``` (where ```<path-to-run>``` should reflect the path to dir where the trained model has been checkpointed, it will then choose the latest checkpoint as trained model).
 Note that the trained network is checkpointed in the ```./runs/``` folder.
-Each run is backuped in a folder named after the time at which it was trained
+Each run is backed-up in a folder named after the time at which it was trained.

 #### Using the w2v model builder
 To generate a w2v, one should modify in the ```generate_w2v.py``` the path (absolute or relative) to the training and testing set by modifying